 Step 1: Lay the Foundation

 Consider whether you want a concrete or slab base.
 While a concrete base offers more durability, a slab base is more easy to move and reassemble if you ever move or want to change the location of your summer house.
 Next, scout a flat surface that you want to lay your foundation on.
 Purchase a concrete mixer in order to prepare your concrete and pour it into your base until it’s even on all sides.
+Keep in mind if you want to add an outdoor kitchen to the mix you’ll need to make some space for it.
+You can get more information on size and shape by contacting RTA Outoor Living.
+You may need concrete under that structure as well but not neccessarily.

 Step 2: Construct the Frame